robillersomeone/survey_of_distributions/README.md

 nakagami distribution is the square root of a scaled chi distribution, this is generalization of the chi distribution.

-nakagami distribution with `shape=1` is a rayleight and a weibull distribution, also if `spread=2` it's an exponential distribution.
+nakagami distribution with `shape=1` is a rayleigh and a weibull distribution, also if `spread=2` it's an exponential distribution.

 <img src="./imgs/nakagami_distribution.png" height="300px" width="400px">